 What is Hussie “actually doing here”?
 In an earlier question, he phrases it this way:

 There is a very real component of this that resembles a huge social experiment.
 I’m not just putting pressure on the limits of a story’s format.
 I appear to be doing this with the psyche of the readership as well.
 I have discovered many obscure buttons which can be pushed.
 I am taking extensive notes.

 Where am I going with this?
 Why is this taking so long?
 Why not just put in one more quote from Hussie:

 The meta-saturation of the story continues to fuel my interaction with the readers, and listening/responding to them probably keeps the relationship between the narrative and the reader still feeling like it is an open channel, even though suggestions have been closed for a while.

-Homestuck was not a collaboration in the way Jailbreak.
+Homestuck was not a collaboration in the way Jailbreak was.
 We, the audience, did not contribute to the plot, and only offered up occasional names, or donated music.
 What we contributed, constantly, were our reactions.

 Art has long been a paradoxical pursuit: it wass a solitary pursuit, but one that could not exist without an audience.
-The novelist must work alone, imagining a reader in her mind and trying their hardest to see their own work from other eyes.
+The novelist must work alone, imagining a reader in her mind and trying her hardest to see her own work from other eyes.
 But Homestuck was written with a large, vocal fanbase constantly reacting to Hussie’s every move.
 He didn’t have to imagine how the reader would react; he could constantly play us like an instrument, tuning the story carefully to produce the right reaction.